Musiala and Bayern Munich reach deadlock over £100,000-a-week wage demands | Goal.com

 The wonderkid's demands are high, but with Premier League interest and a host of records broken, his camp feels that he has already proven his worth.

-The England Under-21 star is the youngest players to both score and play in the Bundesliga for Bayern and he has made 18 appearances for Hansi Flick's side this season.
+The England Under-21 star is the youngest player to both score and play in the Bundesliga for Bayern and he has made 18 appearances for Hansi Flick's side this season.

 Losing Musiala would be a blow for Bayern, but they had poached him for almost nothing from Chelsea's academy, with the Blues unhappy to lose such an exciting talent.

-Indeed, Chelsea had offered him one of the biggest scholar deals they had ever offered, only to see it turned down in favour to a move to Munich, where they put an impressive development plan to the youngster.
+Indeed, Chelsea had offered him one of the biggest scholar deals they had ever offered, only to see it turned down in favour to a move to Bayern, who put an impressive development plan to the youngster.

-Musiala's fast-tracked pathway has vindicated the move to the Bundesliga but there's a feeling that he needs to be backed to get to the next level.
+Musiala's fast-tracked pathway to the first team has vindicated the move to the Bundesliga but there's a feeling that he needs to be backed to get to the next level.

 The ultimate contract decision could have wider implications for his international future, with both England and Germany fighting to secure his services.